Maxwell1447/Neuro-evolution-in-speaker-recognition/anti_spoofing/README.md

 The logical train audio files are used for training.
 The logical dev and eval audio files are used for testing.

+We tested several pre-processing methods to facilitate the learning process of NEAT.

-We have tested several fitness functions, the mean square error (mse), the cross entropy (ce), the equal error rate (eer), the ease of classification (eoc) and variant of ease of classification.
+We have tested several fitness functions, the mean square error (mse), the cross entropy (ce), the equal error rate (eer), the ease of classification (eoc) and variants of ease of classification.

-We use numpy arrays and tensors.
+We use numpy arrays and tensors to handle the data.

 ## Screenshots
 ![Example screenshot](./img/Digraph.jpg)